zhutik/adyen-api-go/README.md

 ## TODOs

 * Move some constants into enum files.
-* Parse URLs for environment's BaseURL, ClientURL and HppURL methods instead of string concatenation (needs to return an error as well)
+* Parse URLs for environment's BaseURL, ClientURL and HppURL methods instead of string concatenation (needs to return an error as well).
+* Reduced API surface by making most types and functions unexported.